cps0191/bmx-programs/README.md

 # bmx-programs
-programs writen in blitz max for windows and mac, please enjoy
+programs writen in blitz max for windows and mac, enjoy.